web-push-libs/web-push/README.md

 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.

+## setGCMAPIKey(apiKey)

+Sets the GCM API key that the library should use in making requests to GCM endpoints (in Chromium/Google Chrome).
+- *apiKey* is your GCM API key, you can obtain it from the Google Developer Console.

 ## encrypt(userPublicKey, payload)

-Encrypts the payload according to the [Message Encryption for Web Push](https://tools.ietf.org/html/draft-thomson-webpush-encryption-00) standard.
+Encrypts the payload according to the [Message Encryption for Web Push](https://tools.ietf.org/html/draft-thomson-webpush-encryption-00) standard. (*sendNotification* will automatically encrypt the payload for you, so if you use *sendNotification* you don't need to worry about it).
 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.

-## setGCMAPIKey(apiKey)

-Sets the GCM API key that the library should use in making requests to GCM endpoints (in Chromium/Google Chrome).
-- *apiKey* is your GCM API key, you can obtain it from the Google Developer Console.

 ## Projects using web-push